-Cancer is the leading cause of death across the world and estimated to be the leading cause of burden of disease in Australia (Cancer Australia).
+Cancer is the leading cause of death across the world and estimated to be the leading cause of burden of disease in Australia.
 Screening programs aim to reduce the incidence and mortality from cancer.

 National Bowel Cancer Screening Program